-With traditional crowns, your tooth is shaved down to its foundational core and then topped with a temporary crown.
-The temporary crown can fall off at any time, exposing your dentin which can cause sensitivity and discomfort.
+With traditional crowns, your dentist will file your tooth down to its foundational core and then top it with a temporary crown.
+The temporary crown can fall off, exposing your dentin which can cause sensitivity and discomfort.
 With same-day crowns, we eliminate the need for a temporary crown as well as an additional trip to our office.
 Instead, you get to leave our office with a completely restored tooth.

 Will a dental crown blend in with the rest of my smile?

 Yes.
-Our dental crowns are designed to blend in with the rest of your smile.
-The ceramic tooth is designed from tooth-colored material that shines and reflects light similarly to your natural tooth’s aesthetics.
-No one should be able to tell that your tooth is replaced with a dental crown unless you tell them so.
+Our dental crowns will blend in with the rest of your smile.
+The tooth-colored ceramic material shines and reflects light similarly to your natural tooth’s aesthetics.
+No one should be able to tell that your tooth is a dental crown unless you tell them so.